Iceman8911/Pokemon_Aura/README.md

 The colours of the text can be edited in "src/battle_message.c".
 Just search for the line with the comment "//For coloured battle text" in the struct "sTextOnWindowsInfo_Normal" .

 STAB moves also have a different text too (somewhat smaller and wider than normal) but are currently being worked on.
+Moves like Counter, Mirror Coat, Metal Burst, Seismic Toss, Night Shade, etc can show as super effective, not very effective,etc. I'll fix this later.